 Horseback riding is a popular activity at this park.
-Twenty-five miles of multi-use trails wind through the rolling hills and unique hardwood forest of Crowley's Ridge.
+Twenty-five miles of multi-use trails wind through the rolling hills of Crowley's Ridge.
 The horse trails are open throughout the year.
 Call the park for current trail conditions.
 The horse camp features 30 campsites with water and electric hookups, an asphalt parking pad, picnic table and grill; a modern bathhouse; horse wash bays; and 66 stalls inside the camping area.
 The horse stable's 10' x 10' stalls include water, electric, and ceiling fans.

 The park visitor center includes an A/V theater, store, gift shop, and bicycle rentals.
 The interpretive center offers a large meeting facility and The Discovery Room featuring exhibits of prehistoric artifacts and information about the wildlife of Crowley's Ridge.
 Park interpreters offer programs, concerts, and special events throughout the year.

 Golfers will enjoy The Ridges at Village Creek, the park's 27-hole, Andy Dye signature course.
-This public course features the rolling terrain of Crowley's Ridge, dramatic elevation changes, and the backdrop of the surrounding hardwood forest.
+This public course features the rolling terrain of Crowley's Ridge, dramatic elevation changes, and the backdrop of the seasonal beauty of the surrounding hardwood forest.
 These combine combine with the PGA-caliber championship layout for an aesthetically pleasing and challenging level of play.
 Since 1923, the Dye family designs of resort and public courses have included world-ranked championship-class courses including 17 of the world’s top 100 courses.
 Dye designs have a worldwide reputation for their creative, unique designs, and environmentally sensitive integrity.
 Depending on the configuration of the two nines you choose to play, the yardage could stretch to over 7,400 yards.
 The course features MiniVerde Bermuda greens and Tiff 419 Bermuda tees and fairways.
 Four teeing areas offer opportunities for golfers of any skill level.
 Three distinct nines make for outstanding golf.
 Water comes into play on 12 holes.
 The course is open daily and includes a golf shop, practice green, and three short game practice holes.
 Golf carts are included with greens fee.
-For tee times, contact the Pro Shop at: 870-238-5226.
-Greens fees are listed at: The RidgesAtVillageCreek.com.
+For tee times, contact the Pro Shop at: 870-238-5226 or book online at: The RidgesAtVillageCreek.com.